-Coinbase is the largest cryptocurrency exchange in the USA, but many people like to search for other options that have lower fees, or more coins.
-Coinbase is ranked highly in our US cryptocurrency exchange guide, but we have five alternative exchanges for you that may suit your needs better than Coinbase.
+Coinbase is the largest cryptocurrency exchange in the USA, but many people like to search for alternatives that have lower fees, or more variety of coins.
+Coinbase is ranked highly in my US cryptocurrency exchange guide, but I have come up with 5 apps like Coinbase that may suit your needs better.

 Coinbase Alternative #1: eToro (Better for Beginners)

 eToro's fees are included in their spreads, making it hard to compare to other crypto exchanges.
-From my comparisons, eToro's fees are lower than Coinbase's high fees.
-However, eToro only offers 30 different coins, compared to 70+ on Coinbase.
+From my testing and comparisons, eToro's fees are lower than Coinbase's trading fees.
+However, eToro only offers 110 different coins, compared to 160+ on Coinbase.

 Uphold is an excellent alternative to Coinbase, because it offers experienced traders more than just cryptocurrency.
-While Coinbase offers 70+ cryptocurrencies, Uphold has support for over 60+ cryptocurrencies, 27 fiat currencies and 4 precious metals, with the ability to trade between any two assets you like.
-For example, you can buy Gold using BTC, or trade your Ether for Euros in a few seconds.
+While Coinbase offers 160+ cryptocurrencies, Uphold has support for over 125+ cryptocurrencies, 27 fiat currencies and 4 precious metals, with the ability to trade between any two assets you like.
+For example, you can buy Gold using BTC, or trade your ETH for Euros in a few seconds.
 Uphold is a great exchange for those that are looking to diversify in forex or precious metals.

 Uphold doesn't charge a fee for trades, but incorporates it into the spread.
 From my comparison against Coinbase (see here), Uphold has lower fees.